jwang1000/Excel-Processor/readme.md

 ## Installation

-Download the installer.
+Download the installer (link above).
 Unzip the folder and run the `Excel Processor-0.0.1 Setup.exe` file.

 The app will open automatically once it is finished installing, and there will also be a shortcut installed on the desktop.